Updated: Sep 7

 So when you find yourself in the shame/blame game, remember your thoughts and feelings can’t hurt you.
 Notice them.
 Allow them to be there.
 Let them speak what they need to say.
 And CHOOSE your next path.
 Choose what you’re going to believe about those thoughts and feelings.
 Show up with love and compassion for you, for your friends and loved ones, and for the world.
 Because when you choose to show up with as much love and compassion as you can, you are always the one who benefits most.

-**I help my clients work through the shame/blame trap and show up with understanding and love.
-Sign up for a FREE session under the “work with me” tab, and I will show you how too!
+**I help my clients work through the shame/blame trap and show up with understanding, compassion, and love.
+Click below to sign up for a FREE session and I will help you navigate through shame and blame.